Daylight Savings – Time to Review Your Auto Insurance PIP Coverage

 In spite of this, most people sadly still don’t know what PIP is, or if they carry it.
 The number one complaint I get from patients who have been involved in Baltimore auto accidents is they wish they had purchased more PIP before they had their accident.

 My friend and auto accident personal injury attorney Ross Albers wrote a blog post about PIP and how it is important not to waive it for many of the same reasons I touch on.
-You can check out his blog post here.

 So do yourselves a favor.
 Don’t be another patient that wishes they had taken 15 minutes to review their policies now.
 You’d be surprised how inexpensive it would be to purchase PIP or add on to a higher level of coverage.
 Those that have been involved in Baltimore auto accidents and know the financial ramifications of these crashes will attest that it is something they wished they would have done sooner.